 Want to GRAB your readers’ attention instantly?
 Here’s how!

-Here’s a made-up line I’ll use as an example:
+Here’s a made-up line as an example:

-DULL: The elegant, ancient, four-story mansion that was preserved down through an impressive lineage of historical heroes that once occupied its sacred halls was desecrated by bricks smashing though the windows.
+BORING: The elegant, ancient, four-story mansion that was preserved down through an impressive lineage of historical heroes that once occupied its sacred halls was desecrated by bricks smashing though the windows.

-EFFECTIVE: Bricks smashed through the windows, desecrating the elegant, ancient, four-story mansion preserved down through an impressive lineage of historical heroes that once occupied its sacred halls.
+BETTER: Bricks smashed through the windows, desecrating the elegant, ancient, four-story mansion preserved down through an impressive lineage of historical heroes that once occupied its sacred halls.

 Here’s another example:

-DULL: The heavy rain drenched her as it poured down in unrelenting torrents, and she screamed and collapsed when lightning struck her, searing through her body.
+BORING: The heavy rain drenched her as it poured down in unrelenting torrents, and she screamed and collapsed when lightning struck her, searing through her body.

-EFFECTIVE: She screamed as lightning struck her, searing through her body.
+BEST: She screamed as lightning struck her, searing through her body.
 She collapsed, the heavy rain drenching her as it poured down in unrelenting torrents.

 Savvy Writer Tip: